motspilot Documentation

 Yes.
 The pipeline is framework-agnostic — it works with PHP, Python, TypeScript, Ruby, Go, or anything else.
 You set your LANGUAGE and FRAMEWORK in the config, and the pipeline adapts.
 Framework-specific guides (like the included CakePHP guide) add deeper knowledge, but the pipeline runs without them.

 Before the pipeline starts, your requirements are sent to Claude, GPT-4o, and Gemini in parallel.
-A synthesis pass merges their responses, highlights where they agree, and surfaces unique insights each model contributed.
+A synthesis pass merges their responses into a 9-section structured format (Agreed/Split/Risks/Scope sections), highlights where they agree, and surfaces unique insights each model contributed.
+Split decisions auto-resolve by majority when AUTO_APPROVE=all.
 This reduces single-model blind spots and gives the pipeline a stronger starting context.

 No. The consensus script is fault-tolerant — it works with one, two, or three models.
 If a key is missing or a model times out, the pipeline continues with whatever responses it gets.
 You need at least one API key (Anthropic is used by Claude Code anyway).